Randomized Gram-Schmidt process with application to GMRES: Stability of randomized Gram-Schmidt process

 In~\cref{prop:cert2}, the closeness of $\bar{\omega}$ and $\omega$ is guaranteed if $\bPhi$ is a $\varepsilon'$-embedding for $\bV$ (for some given $\varepsilon'$).
 This condition shall be satisfied with probability at least $1-\delta'$ (for some given $\delta'$), if $\bPhi$ is an $(\varepsilon', \delta', m)$ oblivious $\ell_2$-subspace embedding.
 This fact is not required to be guaranteed a priori, which allows to choose the size for $\bPhi$ (and $\bTheta$) based on practical experience and still have a certification.

 In practice, the random projections $\bV^\bTheta = \bTheta \bV$ and $\bV^\bPhi = \bPhi \bV$ can be computed only approximately due to rounding errors.
-In such case, it can be important to provide a stability guarantee for the computed value of $\bar{\omega}$ ({given in}~\cref{prop:cert1}).
-Along with the property~\cref{eq:Thetanorm} of $\bTheta$, in~\cref{prop:cert1}, we also assumed that
+In such case, it can be important to provide a stability guarantee for the computed value of $\bar{\omega}$ ({given in}~\cref{prop:cert1}). {In~\cref{prop:cert1}, along with \cref{thm:Thetaasmpts} for $\bTheta$, we also assume} that

 with $\varepsilon \leq 1/2$.
 These properties hold with probability at least $1-2\delta^*$, if $\bPhi$ is $(1/2, \delta^*/n, 1)$ oblivious subspace embedding. \begin{proposition} Let $\bV = \bhQ$ or $\bhW$, $\bhV^\bTheta = \fl(\bTheta \cdot \bV)$, and $\bhV^\bPhi = \fl(\bPhi \cdot \bV)$.
 Assume that the sketches are computed with unit roundoff $u_{fine}$ satisfying